 - peace and friendship among the Balkan people.

-To carry out the aims outlined in Article 1 of the Constitution, the BPU may organise:
+To accomplish the aims outlined in Article 2 of the present Constitution, the BPU may organise:

-- activity in the framework of joint research projects, including mutual assistance, if so desired, in the construction and utilisation of research equipment;
+- activities within the framework of joint research projects, including mutual assistance, if so desired, in the development and application of research equipment;

 - common research Institutes and Centres;

-- congresses, conferences, symposia, workshops, working groups of experts and other scientific meetings of the physicists from the Balkan Countries;
+- congresses, conferences, symposia, workshops, working groups of experts and other scientific meetings gathering physicists from the Balkan Countries;

-- courses, schools, inviting of lecturers to deliver talks and other forms for upgrading the qualification of the physicists and the students in physics from Balkan countries;
+- courses and/or schools with the participation of visiting lecturers to deliver talks and other interactive debates aimed at upgrading the qualification of the professional physicists and the students enrolled in Physics study programmes from the Balkan countries;

-- exchange concerning scientific and science-organisational matters, visits of delegations, acceptance of participants in various events;
+- scientific and science-organisational internships, visits of delegations, acceptance of participants in various events;

-- exchange of scientific and professional information, publications, curricula and programs in physics, devices for demonstration and other training tools;
+- exchange of scientific and professional information, publications, curricula and syllabi in Physics, devices for demonstration and other training tools;

 - issues of periodical and non-periodical publications, books, monographs, brochures;